 Fabrics could be plain, patterned or embroidered.
 You get stripes, checkers and dot patterns, stripes being the most common.
 Flowers are also often seen, but you have to be careful with modern flower patterns!
 Generally, flower patterns were a left-over from the 18th century so you see them most often in the early regency.
 Anytime after 1810 it’d be old fashioned.
 A very fashionable lady wouldn’t have a printed flower fabric, but a rural lady re-using old fabric might.
 Flowers in those times were also often stylized, and the more modern ‘English rose’ type of flowers didn’t exist yet.

 On the left, a very modern flower.
 Not regency at all.
-In the middle and on the right flowered prints from actual dresses.
+On the right flowered prints from actual dresses.

 Color-wise, nearly everything goes.
 Be aware though, that very bright colors usually need chemical dyes which weren’t invented yet.
 Bright emerald green or hot pink/purple didn’t exist.
 White/ivory/beige/blush were very popular, but definitely not exclusive!

 Shades of white:

 Full lace dresses also existed, though due to the fragility of the fabric not a lot have lasted.
 This is usually silk blonde-lace.

 The next thing to look at is cut.
 With this I mean the shape of the pattern pieces.
 Regency bodices had a very specific cut to the back of the bodices.
 The shoulder seam was to the back of the natural shoulder, and the center-back panel was very narrow in the middle.

 This picture clearly shows the seam lines.
 The diamond-shaped back panel, the side panels extending towards the back and the front panel extending towards the back.
 The sleeves are also set very far to the back.